OpenEvalProject/evals/manuscripts/elife-87048/v1/manuscript.md

 For all experiments, we used a bootstrapping procedure with 1000 iterations to estimate standard errors across participants.
 All analysis and figure construction was conducted using a single R-script, available online, making this study fully computationally reproducible.

-## Computational model and parameter estimation
+### Computational model and parameter estimation

 To describe our data, we chose a model of binocular contrast gain control with the same general form as the first stage of the model proposed by Meese et al., 2006.
 The second gain control stage was omitted (consistent with Baker and Wade, 2017) to simplify the model and reduce the number of free parameters.
-The response of the left eye’s channel is given by:(1)RespL=L2Z+L+wR,
+The response of the left eye’s channel is given by:

+$$
+Resp_{L}=\frac{L^{2}}{Z+L+wR},
+$$

-with an equivalent expression for the right eye:(2)RespR=R2Z+R+wL.
+with an equivalent expression for the right eye:

+$$
+Resp_{R}=\frac{R^{2}}{Z+R+wL}.
+$$

 In both equations, L and R are the contrast signals from the left and right eyes, Z is a saturation constant that shifts the contrast-response function laterally, and w is the weight of suppression from the other eye.

-The responses from the two eyes are then summed binocularly:(3)RespB=Rmax(RespL+RespR)+n,
+The responses from the two eyes are then summed binocularly:

+$$
+Resp_{B}=R_{max}(Resp_{L}+Resp_{R})+n,
+$$

-where n is a noise parameter, and Rm⁢a⁢x scales the overall response amplitude.
-The Rm⁢a⁢x parameter was omitted when modeling the contrast-matching data, as it has no effect in this paradigm.
+where n is a noise parameter, and $R_{m⁢a⁢x}$ scales the overall response amplitude.
+The $R_{m⁢a⁢x}$ parameter was omitted when modeling the contrast-matching data, as it has no effect in this paradigm.

 Despite being derived from the model proposed by Meese et al., 2006, the simplifications applied to this architecture make it very similar to other models (e.g. Ding and Sperling, 2006; ten Doesschate and Alpern, 1967; Legge, 1984; Schrödinger, 1926).
 In particular, we fixed the numerator exponent at 2 in our model, because otherwise, this value tends to trade off with the weight of interocular suppression (see Baker et al., 2012; Kingdom and Libenson, 2015).
 Our key parameter of interest is the weight of interocular suppression.
 Large values around w = 1 result in a very small or nonexistent binocular advantage at suprathreshold contrasts, consistent with previous work using grating stimuli (Baker and Wade, 2017).
 Low values around w = 0 produce substantial, near-linear binocular facilitation (Baker et al., 2020).
 Models from this family can handle both scalar contrast values and continuous waveforms (Tsai et al., 2012) or images (Meese and Summers, 2007) as inputs.
 For time-varying inputs, the calculations are performed at each time point, and the output waveform can then be analyzed using Fourier analysis in the same way as for empirical data.
 This means that the model can make predictions for the entire Fourier spectrum, including harmonic and intermodulation responses that arise as a consequence of nonlinearities in the model (Baker and Wade, 2017).
 However, for computational tractability, we performed fitting here using scalar contrast values.

 We implemented the model within a Bayesian framework using the Stan software (Carpenter et al., 2017).
-This allowed us to estimate group-level posterior parameter distributions for the weight of interocular suppression, w, and the other free model parameters Rm⁢a⁢x, Z, and n.
-The prior distributions for all parameters were Gaussian, with means and standard deviations of 1 and 0.5 for w and Rm⁢a⁢x, and 5 and 2 for Z and n, with these values chosen based on previous literature (Baker et al., 2012; Meese et al., 2006).
+This allowed us to estimate group-level posterior parameter distributions for the weight of interocular suppression, $w$, and the other free model parameters $R_{m⁢a⁢x}$, $Z$, and $n$.
+The prior distributions for all parameters were Gaussian, with means and standard deviations of 1 and 0.5 for $w$ and $R_{m⁢a⁢x}$, and 5 and 2 for $Z$ and $n$, with these values chosen based on previous literature (Baker et al., 2012; Meese et al., 2006).
 We sampled from a Student’s t-distribution for the amplitudes in the pupillometry and EEG experiments, and from a Bernoulli distribution for the single trial matching data.
 The models were fit using the individual data across all participants, independently for each dataset.
-We used coherent averaging to combine the data across participants, but this was not implemented in the model, so to compensate we corrected the group-level model by scaling the estimated noise parameter (n) by the square root of the number of participants (ng⁢r⁢o⁢u⁢p=n30).
+We used coherent averaging to combine the data across participants, but this was not implemented in the model, so to compensate we corrected the group-level model by scaling the estimated noise parameter ($n$) by the square root of the number of participants ($n_{g⁢r⁢o⁢u⁢p}=\frac{n}{\sqrt{30}}$).
 We took posterior samples at over a million steps for each dataset, using a computer cluster, and retained 10% of samples for plotting.

-## Preregistration, data, and code availability
+### Preregistration, data, and code availability

 We initially preregistered our main hypotheses and analysis intentions for the first experiment.
 We then conducted a pilot study with N=12 participants, before making some minor changes to the stimulus (we added dim red lines to aid binocular fusion).
 We then ran the main experiment, followed by two additional experiments that were not preregistered.
 The preregistration document, raw data files, and experimental and analysis code are available on the project repository: https://doi.org/10.17605/OSF.IO/TBEMA.